 Creating and displaying a Terms of Service agreement helps clarify your rules and helps give them legal force.

-We'll show you how to get started with creating your own.
+In this article we'll explain why this is the case, and we'll show you how to get started with creating your own.

 - 1. What's a Terms of Service Agreement?

 - 2. Do I Need a Terms of Service Agreement By Law?

 - 3. Why Should I Have a Terms of Service Agreement?

 - 3.3.
 Enforcing Rules

 - 4. What Should Be In My Terms of Service Agreement?

 - 4.2.
 Penalties